-The My Documents file explorer shows a users home directory.
-You can create custom shortcuts to folders in Information Console by copying the My Documents page.
-You can rename copied My Documents pages and set them to load any folder that the you have permissions to view.
+To any user having a home folder defined, the My Documents file explorer shows the home folder for that user.
+An administrator level user can create custom shortcuts to folders in Information Console by copying the My Documents page.
+Rename a copied My Documents page and set it load any folder that a user has privileges to view.

-For example, a user copies the My Documents page and sets the copied dashboard to always display the Sales folder of the Encyclopedia volume.
-The user then renames the copied My Documents page to Sales.
+For example, an administrator copies the My Documents page and sets the copied dashboard to always display the Sales folder in the Encyclopedia volume.
+That user then renames the copied My Documents page to Sales.
+Users with appropriate rights view contents of the folders loaded on the Sales page.